Energy Outlook

 Non-Commodity Costs

-Non-commodity costs (or 'non-energy' costs) are charges added to your bill to cover the costs of the National Grid transmission network, local distribution costs, renewable and environmental surcharges, and taxes to ensure the security of supply by subsidising the availability of capacity.
+Non-commodity costs (or ‘non-energy charges’) are added to your bill to cover the costs of the National Grid transmission network, local distribution costs, renewable and environmental surcharges and taxes to ensure security of supply by subsidising the availability of capacity.
 These elements make up over half of a typical bill today.
+The chart below shows the history and how these are forecast to change for an average customer:

 Figures based on an average UK Half-Hourly portfolio.